prakriti-tandon/email_url_tracker/README.md

 SECTION 2: There is an invisible tracking pixel in an email.
 When user opens the email, a notification is printed on the command terminal

 website_pixel.py - running this file creates a gif image in a Flask web server.
 If the server recieves a GET request, it triggers an action (here, prints
-"ACTION TRIGGERED" on command prompt)
+"ACTION TRACKED" on command prompt)

 pixel.py - running this file sends an HTML email to the user with link of the image in our web server